royyandzakiy/esp-freertos-eventgroups/README.md

    * `uiTask` waits for **either** a button press or a network event to update the UI.
 3. Bits are cleared automatically after being processed to allow continuous operation.

----

 ## Key Takeaways

 * Event groups provide **efficient synchronization** between concurrent tasks without polling.
 * The **AND/OR wait logic** offers flexibility for multi-condition task coordination.
 * The structure shown here scales easily for complex systems such as sensor fusion, communication managers, or user interfaces in embedded applications.

----

-## How to Run

-1. Open the project in PlatformIO (VSCode).
-2. Connect your ESP32-S3 board.
-3. Build and upload the firmware.
-4. Open the serial monitor at **115200 baud** to observe the log output.